Skip to main content Skip to navigation

 Gianluca Seaford

-Before joining HetSys I completed my Master's Degree in Mathematics and Physics at Warwick with my dissertation focusing on performing constrained minimum-energy conical intersection (MECI) searches on machine-learned potential energy surfaces (ML-PESs) of Mycosporine-glycene.
-The MACE model, an O(3)-equivariant many-body neural network, was used to generate PESs for the constrained MECI search.
-This work was supervised by Prof. Nicholas Hine and resulted in a high first-class award for this work.
-The poster accompanying this dissertation is available here.
+Before joining HetSys I completed my Master's Degree in Mathematics and Physics at Warwick.
+My dissertation focused on performing constrained minimum-energy conical intersection (MECI) searches on machine-learned potential energy surfaces (ML-PESs).
+I used ORCA to perform linear-response time-dependent DFT (LR-TD-DFT) calculations to calculate the ground and first-excited states for mycosporine-glycene.
+This data was used to train an ensemble of MACE surrogate models for each state.
+The committee-averaged ML-PES was used for the constrained MECI search.
+This work was supervised by Prof. Nicholas Hine and resulted in a high first-class award.

 Current Research:

-This work is made possible through an EPSRC grant to the EPSRC CDT in Modelling Heterogeneous Systems (HetSys).
+This research is funded through the EPSRC CDT in Modelling Heterogeneous Systems (HetSys II) through the EPSRC grant EP/Y035429/1.